s-diniro/ioti-shields/QueryableSimpleShield/README.md

     }
  }
  ```
- In this case a hazard will be generated only once.
+ In this case a hazard is generated only once.
- Only after the humidityPct went over 60 again a new hazard will be generated.
+ A new hazard will be generated only after the humidityPct goes over 60 again.
- If `hazardTimeInterval` is specified, it will only generate the hazard after the time passed since the last hazard,
- even if the state changed.
+ If `hazardTimeInterval` is specified, the hazard is generated only after the time interval has passed since the last hazard even if the state changed.

 #### Wally temperature shield